-The following programs support new undergraduates as they make their transition into the University at Albany community.
-These comprehensive support services include the study groups, academic early warning program, university tutors, independent tutoring program, faculty mentoring programs, and study skills workshops.
-Also, other Office of Academic Support Services programs include Project Excel, C-Step/AGEP/LSAM Program, and STEP.
+The Office of Academic Support Services (OASS) offers the following programs in support of new undergraduates as they make their transition into the University at Albany community.
+These comprehensive support services include the study groups, university tutors, academic early warning program, independent tutoring program, faculty mentoring programs, and study skills workshops.
+OASS also administers programs that include the Educational Opportunites Program, Project Excel, C-STEP/AGEP/LSAMP, STEP, and UARP.

 Study Group Plan